preconstruct/preconstruct/README.md

 `preconstruct watch` is similar to `preconstruct build` except instead of doing a single build, it starts a watcher and rebuilds the project whenever there are changes.

+#### `dev`

+`preconstruct dev` creates files and symlinks in the dist folders of entrypoints so that they can be imported from Node and in bundlers.

+TODO: explain how it works specifically

 #### `fix`

 ```bash